eantoniobr/Pangya-Suite-Tools/Tutorial.md

 save and then try to run the application.
 If successful, the application continues to run
 ### AppLogin

+Question: I'm stuck at the login part, what should I do?

+Response:
 Here you must enter your account

 Access is only allowed if it is a GM account (capability = 4)